Alena Analeigh Wicker: Early life and education

 Wicker was born in Fontana, California, and grew up outside of Fort Worth, Texas.
 Her mother is Daphne McQuarter, and she has two sisters.

-Wicker began reading chapter books when she was three years old, and developed a love for Lego the following year.
+Wicker began reading books when she was three years old, and developed a love for Lego the following year.
 In elementary school, she was bullied, and her principal said she "couldn't get all A's because of [her] skin color".
 Shortly after, McQuarter opted to homeschool her, though Wicker returned to school in fifth grade, continuing an advanced curriculum to complete high school requirements.
 She spent time living abroad in Amman, Jordan, which inspired her to learn Arabic and Spanish.

 Wicker graduated from her high school near Fort Worth, Texas at age 12, after which she began attending Arizona State University.
 She initially double-majored in astronomical and planetary science and chemistry, hoping to one day be a NASA engineer.
 After a trip to Jordan with the Brown STEM Girl foundation, she became interested in viral immunology and switched her major to pre-med.

 On May 13, 2022, the University of Alabama at Birmingham's Heersink School of Medicine offered Wicker admission in 2024 through the school's Burroughs Wellcome Scholars Early Assurance Program, "which partners with several Black schools in Alabama to offer students early acceptance as they plan to enter medical school."
 She accepted the offer later that summer.